meteorich/meteor-accounts-patch-ui/README.md

 ## Usage

-For `accounts-ui` derivatives and `useraccounts:bootstrap` with `useraccounts:iron-routing`, it should just work once it is installed.
+For `accounts-ui` derivatives and `useraccounts:bootstrap`, it should just work once it is installed.

 For other packages, you'll need to figure out which of their functions use `Meteor.userId()` or `Meteor.user()` to detemine whether a user is logged in,